jss367/jss367.github.io/_posts/2021-02-16-how-to-keep-up-with-machine-learning-research.md

 ## Twitter

 Twitter is probably not the best place to find the latest in machine learning research, but sometimes it's worth it.
-Instead of listing a bunch of recommendations here, I'll just point you to a [link of who I follow on Twitter](https://twitter.com/JuliusSimonelli/following).
-I don't use Twitter much for anything else (or at all) so *most* of the people I follow are associated with ML.
+The lifecycle of people posting about ML before they get distracted by other topics seems pretty short, so I'm don't have any good recommendations at the moment.
+Feel free to look at [who I follow on Twitter](https://twitter.com/JuliusSimonelli/following) for some suggestions.
 ## Reddit

 I don't go to reddit much for finding the latest in ML, but you can definitely find stuff there.
 Here are some of the subreddits I've subscribed to.